estanislaocrivos/c-libraries/embedded-hal/README.md

 # Embedded HAL Interfaces 🛠

-Simple hardware abstraction layer interfaces for controlling the basics in embedded devices (digital i/o, delays, etc.).
+Simple hardware abstraction layer interfaces for controlling embedded devices.
+These traits are designed to be implemented by device driver crates, and consumed by embedded application code.
+Based on the [embedded-hal](https://docs.rs/embedded-hal) Rust crate.

+##